Euler State Networks: Non-dissipative Reservoir Computing: Mathematical Analysis

-A closer inspection of eq.~\ref{eq.lambdai} also reveals that the small deviations from $1$ in the eigenvalues of the Jacobian in $\J_F(\mathbf{0},\mathbf{0})$ are possibly due to the combined effects of the actual values of $\varepsilon$, $\gamma$, and of the leading eigenvalue of the recurrent reservoir weight matrix $\Wh$.
+A closer inspection of eq.~\ref{eq.lambdak2} also reveals that the small deviations from $1$ in the eigenvalues of the Jacobian in $\J_F(\mathbf{0},\mathbf{0})$ are possibly due to the combined effects of the actual values of $\varepsilon$, $\gamma$, and of the imaginary part of the eigenvalues of $\Wh$.
 In this case, it is also possible to derive a simple and direct expression for the effective spectral radius of the autonomous linearized EuSN system, as given by the following Corollary~\ref{th.corollary}.

-\begin{corollary} Let us consider an EuSN whose reservoir dynamics are ruled by the state transition function in eq. \ref{eq.F}, where both $\varepsilon$ and $\gamma$ are small positive scalars.
+\begin{corollary} Let us consider an EuSN whose reservoir dynamics are ruled by the state transition function in eq. \ref{eq.F}, with step size $\varepsilon$, diffusion coefficient $\gamma$, and reservoir weight matrix $\Wh$.
 Assume autonomous (i.e., with null driving input and bias) and linearized dynamics around the origin.
 The spectral radius of the resulting Jacobian is then given by the following expression:

-where $\rho(\Wh)$ denotes the spectral radius of the reservoir weight matrix. \end{corollary} \begin{proof} Due to its antisymmetric structure, the eigenvalues of $\Wh$ are all purely imaginary, i.e., they are in the form $\lambda_i(\Wh) = \iota \; b_i$ for all $i = 1, \ldots, N$.
-Hence, we can express the spectral radius of $\Wh$ as $\rho(\Wh) = \max_i{|b_i|}$.
-Then, the statement directly follows by using this observation and the result in eq.~\ref{eq.lambdai}.
-In fact, computing the spectral radius of $\J_F(\mathbf{0},\mathbf{0})$ we find that: